private-mechanism/p_exponential_mechanism/README.md

 mechanism in the machine learning models.
 In particular, we apply p-exponential mechanism into Logistic Regression(LR) on mnist dataset, and Conventional Neural Networks(CNN) on both mnist and cifar10 datasets.
-Additionally, we also present the scripts for computing the total privacy loss using moments accountant technique in p-expnential mechanism.
+Additionally, we also present the scripts for computing the total privacy loss using moments accountant technique in p-exponential mechanism.

 ## Contacts